arienkock/arienkock.github.io/posts/2016-05-16-The-Power-of-Laziness.md

         return currentIterator;
       }

+      // only return false if:
+      //  - the current stream has no more elements
+      //  - there is no next bounce
       public boolean hasNext() {
         if (!getCurrentIterator().hasNext()) {
           if (currentBounce != null) {
+            // advance the pointer
             Supplier<StreamBounce> b = currentBounce.getNextBouncer();
             currentBounce = b == null ? null : b.get();
           }